ivs-kuleuven/platosim3/source/run_input.rst

 .. warning::

-   Note that this very crude model was used for beta-testing and is thus not recommend!
+   Note that this very crude model was used for beta-testing and is thus not recommended!

 The PSF is an elongated Gaussian (the symmetry axes being parallel to the :math:`x` and :math:`y` axis), for which the width and the height are given at the centre of the FOV and at :math:`18^{\circ}` from the optical axis.
 The following parameters are only applicable if ``Model = AnalyticGaussian``: